Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * Wait for Urgency Assessment

 ### Update Request
-Use the Update Request node to automatically update the values of specific Request attributes at any stage in the workflow.
-Examples being updating the Logging or Closing Categories of a Request.
+Use the Update Request node to automatically update the values of specific request attributes at any stage in the workflow.
+Examples include updating the Logging or Closure categories of a request.

 * Logging Category
 * Closure Category